hashicorp/terraform-aws-terraform-enterprise/examples/standalone-airgap/README.md

 This example for Terraform Enterprise creates a TFE installation with the following traits:

 - Standalone
 - External Services production type
--  Airgapped
+- Air gapped
 - m5.xlarge virtual machine type
 - Ubuntu 20.04
 - A publicly accessible HTTP load balancer with TLS termination

 ## Prerequisites

 This example assumes that the following resources exist:

-- Airgap prerequisites:
+- Air gap prerequisites:
   - The vm image is prepared according to the [documentation](https://www.terraform.io/enterprise/install/interactive/installer#prepare-the-instance).
   - Certificate and key data is present on the vm image at the following paths:
       - The value of the secret represented by the root module's `key_secret_id` variable is present at the path defined by `var.tls_bootstrap_cert_pathname` (0600 access permissions).